 This is the 4th Tutorial in our Micro Focus Quality Center Training series.
 You can check all the previously published tutorials on this page.
-Note: As the tutorial length is a little long we have divided our initial 4 days training into 6 tutorials.
+Note: As the tutorial length is a little long, we have divided our initial 4 days of training into 6 tutorials.
 This will help you to learn Micro Focus Quality Center step by step with every minute detail.

 In this tutorial you will learn: